shafert/github-topic-explorer/README.md

 ## Dev Notes

 * Leave any technical notes on any libraries or tools you chose to use, the more detail the better.
+    * create-react-app
+        * Useful boilerplate for getting a React application up and running.
     * Express
         * I added an Express layer to allow me not to expose the API key on the client side.
         * Nodemon and Concurrently are used to help run the Express server